DataVizForAll/datavizforall.github.io/_pages/syllabus.md

   - Prepare for Find and Question Data quiz, to be taken during any 2-hour period before Sun 9pm on [Moodle](https://moodle.trincoll.edu)

 ### Wed Sept 18
-- Before class, read background information about our partner and be prepared to ask questions about their data requests; TODO UPDATE
+- Before class, read background information about the Center for Leadership and Justice (TODO), community land trusts (TODO), and be prepared to ask questions about their data requests (TODO)
-- Assign random pairs of students to Build Stage 1: Listen, Find & Question Data.
-Paste the link to your Google Doc on our Build 1 page and *share it so that anyone can comment* before you leave the room.
-Due date TBA, worth 5 points.
 - In-class: Meet with community-learning partners on Zoom from 12-12:30pm
+- Assign random pairs to Build Stage 1: Listen, Find & Question Data.
+Paste the link to your co-authored starter Google Doc on our Build 1 page and *share it so that anyone can comment* before you leave the room.
+Due on Sun Sept 22nd at 9pm (same deadline as the quiz, so plan ahead), worth 5 points.

 ### Mon Sept 23
 - Overview of Learning Goal #3: Clean Up Messy Data.
 Start reading HODV Chapter 4 at <https://handsondataviz.org/clean.html>